 How often do I need to test for radon?

-It is recommended to test radon levels in your home approximately every five years.
+- After disasters.
 Your home’s structure can shift over time, allowing radon to find new ways in.
 This is especially true after earthquakes, major remodeling, or a house fire.

 Still want to know more about radon?